AdobeDocs/experience-manager-learn.nl-NL/help/cloud-service/personalization/overview.md

 * ./use-cases/experimentation.md
     {title = Experimentation (A/B Testing)}
-    {description = Learn how to test different content variations in AEMCS using Adobe Target for A/B testing.}
+    {description = Learn how to test different content variations on an AEMCS website using Adobe Target for A/B testing.}
     {image = ./assets/use-cases/experiment/experimentation.png}
     {cta = Learn Experimentation}